 We are here to help you make your adjustment as easy as possible.

 Invisalign & Discomfort

 Similar to braces, you may experience some soreness and your teeth may feel tender when biting during the first couple of days when you switch to a new set of Invisalign aligners.
 The discomfort right after initial aligner delivery could last for as long as 7-10 days.
-To help ease the discomfort, you can take over-the-counter pain medicines (i.e. Acetaminophen, if you have taken these medicines before.
+To help ease the discomfort, you can take over-the-counter pain medicines (preferably Tylenol, if you have taken these medicines before.
 If you can't take Tylenol, it's ok to take Ibuprofen) and rinse your mouth with warm salt water.
 The key to overcoming the initial discomfort is excellent compliance.
 Once you wear the new aligners long enough, you will most likely feel better.
 If you still experience prolonged discomfort after the first 7-10 days with your Invisalign aligners, please let us know!

 Diet Considerations For Invisalign Patients

 One of the biggest perks of Invisalign is that it straightens your teeth without restricting your diet.
 Unlike braces, with removable aligners, you can eat pretty much anything.
 Just be sure to take your aligners out before you eat, and clean your teeth thoroughly before putting your aligner back in.
-Because Invisalign must be worn 20 to 22 hours a day for the treatment to be effective, you will want to be mindful about the number of breaks you take for your meals.
+Because Invisalign must be worn 22 hours a day to achieve best result, you will want to be mindful about the number of breaks you take for your meals.

 What About Drinks While I Am Wearing My Invisalign Aligners?